20 Innovative Signage Ideas For Small Businesses

 Of course, having something bright can help your sign get noticed easier and attract more attention, but once the person starts reading the sign, they might find that the text isn’t clear because of all the brightness.

 Your target audience must be able to see clearly what your sign says – otherwise, you may end with a reduced number of customers just because your signs aren’t clear enough.

-Your brand’s identity already plays a significant role in your marketing campaign, but it should also be front and centre for designing your signs.
+Your brand’s identity plays a significant role in your marketing campaign, but it should also be front and centre in designing your signs.

-After all, the way you use signage should align with your brand’s identity, even if you own a small business.
+After all, using signage should align with your brand’s identity, even if you own a small business.

-The best way you can go about the whole thing is by remembering your brand’s values and its main characteristics.
+The best way to go about the whole thing is by remembering your brand’s values and main characteristics.

 Then, you can implement these into the signs you create for your small business.

-Colours can evoke emotions and feelings in your target audience on a subconscious level allowing you to influence your potential customers even before reading your sign.
+Colours can subconsciously evoke emotions and feelings in your target audience, allowing you to influence your potential customers even before reading your sign.

-But before you jump right in and start choosing every other colour that goes through your mind, it’s worth taking a step back and remembering what your brand’s identity is.
+But before you jump in and start choosing every other colour that goes through your mind, it’s worth taking a step back and remembering your brand’s identity.

 This will help you choose colours for your sign with more precision.

-Even as you choose the right colours for your sign, you need to remember such a thing as a contrast.
+Even as you choose the right colours for your sign, you must remember such a thing as contrast.

-Using contrast correctly, you will attract your audience’s attention and then focus it on what matters the most.
+Using contrast correctly, you will attract your audience’s attention and focus on what matters the most.

-Such focused attention will help your target audience also remember the information from your sign easier.
+Such focused attention will help your target audience remember the information from your sign more easily.